t-mart/mousehole/README.md

 ### With a VPN Container

-If you are running this service in a container alongside a VPN container to tunnel your connection, it is imperative that you run mam-vpn-ip-updater in the same network as the VPN container.
+If you intend to run this service alongside a VPN container to tunnel your connection, it is imperative that you run mam-vpn-ip-updater in the same network as the VPN container.

 Example with WireGuard and qBittorrent Docker Compose stack: